leeandher/now-thats-delicious/readme.md

 Since it's hosted on a free-tier heroku dyno, it might take about 25-30 seconds for it's initial spin up!
 These free server instances fall asleep after 30 min of inactivity 😅😅😅!

-**_Note:_ Since Google's API pricing for Maps has recently gone up, most of its functionality in this app has been removed from the demo site.
-That is the location prediction, lat/lon autofill, and the static/dynamic maps on store**

 ## Using the app

 Haven't you ever wanted a place to keep track of your favourite local eateries?
 Well this app is just for you!
 Upon launch, you'll be greeted a bunch of _stores_ that've been uploaded by other users.
 The descriptions, images, reviews, and locations are all specified by the user.